How is the Equiwinner Patch Intended to Work?

 The next question often asked is "how do the skin cells recognize the electrolyte ions in the patch if they are sealed and nothing actually passes into the body?".
 For an explanation of this we have to thank Professor Roderick MacKinnon, who won the 2003 Nobel Prize for his work.
 Cell ion channels pass electrolyte ions into and out of cells, and each channel is specialized to pass a particular ion, e.g. sodium.
 It had always been a mystery that the channel for any particular ion was much larger than was needed, so how did a channel accept the right ion and reject others?
 Professor MacKinnon, in an elegant paper describing the structure of ion channels, showed that the channel recognized not the ion itself, but the pattern of water molecules around the ion.
 This recognition caused the ion channel to generate an electrical signal and allowed the correct ion with its unique water "jacket" to pass through.
 (Text of the Nobel lecture link.) ( Video of the lecture.).

 The sealing method used in the Equiwinner patch does not allow liquid water to contact the electrolytes enclosed in the patch.
 So nothing from the patch can dissolve into solution as with drugs or herbals.
 However, the sealing coat is made to attract water vapor (a gas) from the atmosphere, so that interfacial water coats the electrolytes.
 This is sufficient for the skin cell ion channels to recognize the electrolyte ions by the pattern of water molecules.
 Recognition causes the cells to generate electrical signals.
 The patch uses a fuzzy logic method to continue the effect millions of times per second for 24 hours, after which a fresh patch must be used in any different position on the skin.
-After ten days the optimum habituation of the horse metabolism is established and the inappropriate conservation of ions ceases for up to a year.
+After ten days the optimum habituation of the horse metabolism may be established and the inappropriate conservation of ions may cease for up to a year.

 Using Equiwinner or Getting More Information